dulnan/nuxt-multi-cache/docs/features/component-cache.md

 payload data will be cached alongside the component.
 If the component uses asyncData and the keys are not provided, you will receive a hydration mismatch error in the client.

+## Caveats

+Keep in mind that the code of components wrapped in `<RenderCacheable>` is only executed once - afterwards only its cached markup is used.

+This means that you must avoid relying on global state in your components, unless you vary the cache key accordingly.
+You must also not define or alter global state from within the component in any way, as this will cause unexpected behaviour.

 ## Behind the Scenes